VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to false.
   -idleConnTimeout duration
-    Defines a duration for idle (keep-alive connections) to exist.
-Consider setting this value less than "-http.idleConnTimeout".
-It must prevent possible "write: broken pipe" and "read: connection reset by peer" errors. (default 50s)
+    The timeout for HTTP keep-alive connections to backend services.
+It is recommended setting this value to values smaller than -http.idleConnTimeout set at backend services (default 50s)
   -internStringCacheExpireDuration duration
      The expiry duration for caches for interned strings.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringMaxLen and -internStringDisableCache (default 6m0s)
   -internStringDisableCache